 Common Nexus Pitfalls for Art Dealers

 Besides economic nexus, there are other forms of nexus art dealers should be aware of.
 Many art dealers and galleries consign their pieces to other galleries in other states or may send their art pieces to an auction in another state.
 This can also potentially create nexus.
 Sales representatives, agents, and online referrers can also create nexus.
+Finally, economic nexus has not eliminated the physical presence standard.
+When art dealers attend shows such as Art Basil in Miami, they need to consider if the physical presence standard has been met and if sales tax collection is required.

 What Should Art Dealers Do Next?